saecki/crates.nvim/CONTRIBUTING.md

 ```

 ## Documentation
-__Do not edit the `README.md` or `doc/crates.txt` files.__
+__Do not edit the `README.md`, `doc/crates.txt` or wiki files.__

-To update the README or vimdoc edit the `scripts/README.md.in` and
+To update the README, vimdoc or wiki edit the files in `docgen/templates/*`
-`scripts/crates.txt.in` files instead of their generated counter parts.
+instead of their generated counter parts.

-After editing one of the above, the configuration schema in
-`lua/crates/config.tl` or public api functions in `lua/crates.tl` update the
-docs by running this command:
+Documentation is automatically updated by github actions, but you can also
+generate it yourself by running:
 ```
 make doc
 ```